 Now, turn on your TV, and select the correct input channel that corresponds to the HDMI port you have just plugged the Fire TV Stick into.
 You should see a loading screen with the Fire TV logo.

 You can now insert the included AAA batteries.
 The remote should automatically pair with the Fire TV Stick – if it doesn’t, just hold down the home button on the remote for ten seconds.

-Next, you’ll be prompted to connect the Fire TV Stick to your Wi-Fi network.
+Next, you’ll be prompted to connect the Amazon Fire TV Stick to your Wi-Fi network.
 Select your preferred network and enter the password using the onscreen keyboard.
-If you already have an Amazon Echo or Amazon Smart Plug, you may be able to skip this step using something called “simple set-up.”
+If you already have an Amazon Echo or Amazon Smart Plug, you might be able to skip this step using something called 'simple set-up.'